josephg/egwalker-paper/reg-text.typ

 This concept enables several key optimisations:

-- If the version of the event graph processed so far is critical, we can discard all of the internal state (including both B-trees and all $s_p$ and $s_e$ values), and replace it with a placeholder as explained in @placeholders.
+- If the version of the event graph processed so far is critical, we can discard all of the internal state (including both B-trees and all $s_p$ and $s_e$ values), and replace it with a placeholder as explained in @partial-replay.
 - If the parents of the next event are equal to the version of the event graph processed so far, we just output the unmodified operation from the event as the transformed operation.
 - If both an event's version and its parent version are critical versions, there is no need to traverse the B-trees and update the CRDT state, since we would immediately discard that state anyway; we can just skip this work.